Amazon.com (AMZN) Q2 2017 Results - Earnings Call Transcript

 Brian T. Olsavsky - Amazon.com, Inc.

 Sure.
 Let me see what I can tell you on that.
 First of all, I want to remind you that Q3 is typically a lower operating income quarter as we're preparing for the Q4 holiday peak.
-The other dynamic is that similar to last year, a large percentage of our new fulfillment centers are coming online in the second half of the year, a lot of them in Q3.
+The other dynamic is that, similar to last year, a large percentage of our new fulfillment centers are coming online in the second half of the year, a lot of them in Q3.
 So, to give that some perspective, the Amazon-fulfilled network, or the combination of retail and FBA shipments coming out of our warehouses has been nearly 40%.
 It was that last year, and it's continued through this year.
-Last year we added 30% additional square footage to handle that additional shipping volume, and about 80% of that went into service in the back end of last year and that's what I mentioned about this time last year.
+Last year we added 30% additional square footage to handle that additional shipping volume, and about 80% of that went into service in the back end of last year.
+And that's what I mentioned about this time last year.

 The similar dynamic this year, we are going to have about 80% of our increase in square footage for fulfillment and shipping coming online in the back end of the year, so that's a major increase.
 The other comment I would make is on the video content.
 Video content last year, I highlighted the fact that it was going to be a significant step up between second half of 2016 and the second half of 2015.
 We are still – we lapped that most of the first half this year and we'll also be increasing video spend on a sequential and year-over-year basis in Q3, and that's included in this guidance.